clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/documentation/punctuation.rst

 Serial Commas
 =============

-When writing a series or items, use the serial comma before the coordinating conjunctions *and* and *or* to avoid confusion and ambiguity.
+When writing a series of items, use the serial comma before the coordinating conjunctions *and* and *or* to avoid confusion and ambiguity.
 For example: